Graylog2/documentation/pages/configuration/work_with_api.rst

 The same Information, you got from the GUI can be requested on the command line.
 A very common tool for this is `curl <https://curl.haxx.se/>`__.

+.. note:: In the following commands the Username *GM* and the password *superpower* is used to demonstrate the work with the API on the Server *192.168.178.26*

 This command gives you back the Information from the GUI only in a JSON String::

     curl -u GM:superpower -H 'Accept: application/json' -X GET 'http://192.168.178.26:9000/api/cluster?pretty=true'